Supporting Governmental and Intergovernmental Policymaking

 Expediting the Phase-Out of Fossil Fuels

 The Nigerian National Petroleum Corporation’s (NNPC) persistent governance challenges have both hampered Nigeria’s oil sector development and deprived the country of public resources.
 The oil, climate, and COVID-19 crises and the ramp-up of the low-carbon transition exacerbate this reality.
-These crises provide a unique opportunity and political momentum for the Nigerian government and legislature to reconsider NNPC’s role in the energy transition and implement profound reform of the company.
+CCSI’s report, Equipping the Nigerian National Petroleum Corporation for the Low-Carbon Transition: How Are Other National Oil Companies Adapting?, discusses how these crises provide a unique opportunity and political momentum for the Nigerian government and legislature to reconsider NNPC’s role in the energy transition and implement profound reform of the company.
 While it is an incredible policy and political challenge, other NOCs are showing the way, and policy guidance is already out there to guide countries and companies.
-Read more on our project page.

 In order to stay below the 2-degree Celsius temperature increase target agreed upon in Paris, approximately two thirds of fossil fuels reserves will need to be left underground or be stranded.
 This raises the critical global challenge of how such stranding could be managed.
 While McGlade and Ekins (2015) have assessed this question by stranding more costly assets, the equity dimension has not been taken into account.
 Given the resource dependence both for revenues and expanding electrification, the equity dimension is particularly important for developing countries.
 These issues were explored in the following blogs, and we continue to explore the topic with Prof. Jeffrey Sachs, Director of the Earth Institute’s Center for Sustainable Development, in order to propose stranding scenarios that comply with the Paris Agreement and are equitable at the same time.